raiyanrc/5micron-backend-challenge/README.md

 # 5micron-backend-challenge

-This project is a Node.js web server using Express that listens on port 3000 and handles incoming sensor data in JSON format.
+This project is a Node.js web server using Express that listens on port 3000 and handles incoming sensor data in JSON format.<br>
-The data is stored in a PostgreSQL database.
+The data is stored in a PostgreSQL database.<br>
 The main endpoint for handling sensor data is `/api/sensors`, which only allows POST requests in JSON format with specific properties.

 ## Prerequisites